dwafotapa/Payroll/README.md

 ### Nuget packages

-If you can, restore the Nuget package dependencies/dlls of all projects with your IDE, then build the solution.
-Otherwise, at the root of the solution, run:
+Restore the Nuget package dependencies/dlls of all projects within your IDE, then build the solution.

+Or run from your command line:
 ```sh
 $ dotnet restore
 $ dotnet build